Tetsuya3850/CS-Terminology/README.md

 ### Garbage Collection
 Garbage Collection is the process of finding data objects in a running program that cannot be accessed in the future, and to reclaim the resources, particulary memory, used by those objects.
 In Java, C#, Python and many other languages, garbage collection happens automatically.
 In contrast, in writing C, the programmer is responsible to know when to allocate and deallocate memory.

-## Database

-### Relational Database
-A relational database is a set of tables.
-Each table consists of rows.
-A row is a set of columns, which could be of various types.
-SQL is the language used to create and manipulate such databases.
-A key benefit of relational databases include support for ACID(Atomicity, Consistency, Isolation, Durability) transactions.

-### Normalization/Denomalization
-Database normalization is to organize the database so as to minimize redunduncy.
-It involves decomposing tables utilizing foreign keys (a field in one table that uniquely identifies a row of another table).
-Denormalization on the other hand, adds redundant data to one or more tables so as to avoid expensive joins and improve performance.
-However, extra effort to update the database consistently (multiple fields to update at one time) and more storage are necessary.

-### JOIN
-Join is used to combine the results of two tables.
-To perform a join, each of the tables must have at least one field that will be used to find matching records from the other table.<br/>
-Inner Join: The result set would contain only the data where the criteria match.<br/>
-Outer Join: The result set also contains records that have no matching.
-The unmatched field will have a NULL value.<br/> Left Outer Join: The result will contain all records from the left table regardless of match.<br/>
-Rgith Outer Join: The result will contain all records from the right table regardless of match.<br/>
-Full Outer Join: The result will contain all records from both the left and right table regardless of match.<br/>

 ## Web Programming